dejin-wang/dejin-wang.github.io/_pages/about.md

 ======

 1. **2026.06** — One paper is accepted by the **IEEE ITSC 2026** conference 🎉
 2. **2026.06** — Proud to share that our Nantianmen Dragon Boat Team won the bronze medal in the Division C Major category at the Boston race.
 As the captain, I could not be prouder of our team.
+GOGOGO!
+Nantianmen!
 4. **2026.06** — One paper is accepted by the **International Journal of Intelligent Transportation Systems Research** 🎉 My first journal paper.
 So excited that I could cry.
 5. **2026.05** — One paper is accepted by the **IEEE ITSC 2026** conference 🎉
 6. **2026.03** — Presented the poster “RGDR: Reward-Guided Domain Randomization for Autonomous Driving” at **CEE Industry Leadership Night** 📊